Teach…Rather Than Control. Ask…Rather Than Demand.

 Incorrect Thought #2: When Kids Don’t Listen, I Should Take Control!

-While this seems innocent enough, and even suggests perhaps a parental responsibility, the fundamental problem is this: When we take control of things, our children stop learning.
+While this seems innocent enough and even suggests perhaps a parental responsibility, the fundamental problem is this: When we take control of things, our children stop learning.

 It’s like we are the director, and they follow our commands.
 With compliant young children, this appears to work fairly well.
-However, the commands work less and less effectively over time.
+However, the commands work less and less effective over time.
 However, let’s throw in a more challenging or oppositional child and the weakness of the ‘control’ approach is immediately evident.